C-Beck/onionchat/README.md

 ## About
 This project started with the thought that "building a onion-routed chat system shouldn't be *that* hard."
 Well here we are.

 onionchat was built with the intention of being lighter-weight and quick *-ish* .
-It uses rolling keys synced by the server and the ip of the device to generate a pseudorandom key using sha-512.
+It uses rolling keys synced by the server along with the ip of the device to generate a pseudorandom key using sha-512.
+This allows a unique key to be generated for each member of the network with mnimal data exchange and computation time.
+The rolling key was added to minimize valid key duration in the case of a known plaintext attack. onionchat utilizes an xor cypher as a stream cypher and as the name suggests is onion routed and also decentralized.

+The word "server" in the description of the ```-s``` flag may be misleading.